asifsha/react-jet/README.md

 Get a jet start for your apps :rocket:

-A framework to quickly develop react apps using existing libraries, all the components can be changed from one point only.
+A framework to quickly develop react apps using existing libraries, all the components can be changed from one point.
 Below components are used in this framework.

 - [axios](https://github.com/axios/axios)
 - [react-block-ui](https://github.com/Availity/react-block-ui)